 In Texas, who can legally view your will?

 A personal representative, or Executor, is responsible for distributing (and possibly selling) your property, so they must see your will.
 Typically, this isn’t a cause for concern for the trustor, as they know this is necessary and will choose someone they trust to be their executor.

 When does a will become public record?

 Once a will is probated, any member of the public can see it.
 Additionally, anyone can read the documents in the probate record (unless this record is sealed by a court order), such as a complete inventory of the decedent’s assets.
 As you can imagine, that represents a lot of personal information – including financial details – that neither you, nor your beneficiaries, would feel comfortable having available to ‘just anyone’.

 What are the legal methods for keeping a will private?

-If you do go through the probate process, there is a way to prevent your inventory from becoming public knowledge.
-They can file an affidavit in lieu of inventory, asserting that the beneficiaries have copies of the inventory and all debts are paid.
+If you do go through the probate process, there is a way to prevent your private inventory from becoming public knowledge.
+You can file an affidavit in lieu of an inventory, asserting that each beneficiary has a copy of the inventory and that all debts are paid.

-If you’re looking for more wholescale privacy, you can use trusts.
-Essentially, you can transfer your property to a trust and assign a trustee (the person that manages the trust’s assets).
+If you’re looking for even more privacy, you can opt to use a trust.
+With a trust, you can transfer your property to the trust and assign a trustee (the person that manages the trust’s assets).
 Instruct the trustee to sell the property according to a predetermined agreement.
-They can then divvy up the proceeds to the beneficiaries.
-This bypasses the probate process, so your records don’t become public.
+They will then divide up the proceeds to the beneficiaries, according to your wishes.
+This approach bypasses the probate process, so your records don’t become public.

 If you’re looking for an attorney to help you with your estate planning, contact us at Mike Massey Law.
-We provide trust, probate, and estate planning attorneys in Travis, Harris County, Houston, and Austin.
+We provide trust and estate planning attorneys in Austin, Houston and surrounding areas.
+Contact us today.